thompsop1sou/custom-screen-buffers/README.md

 ### Object Shaders

 I've provided a set of shaders to use on all 3D objects.
-This allows them to render color, depth info, and normal info on the appropriate layers.
+This allows them to render color, depth values, and normal values on the appropriate layers.
 I've taken two different approaches to this, which you can select (or customize) based on what makes the most sense for your project:

-1. **Modular:** The modular approach uses separate shaders for rendering color, depth info, and normal info.
+1. **Modular:** The modular approach uses separate shaders for rendering color, depth values, and normal values.
 The different shaders are applied to a single mesh by chaining shaders via the `next_pass` property.
 To see an example of this, take a look at the mesh materials in **modular_test_scene.tscn**.

-2. **Monolithic:** The monolithic approach uses a single shader that renders color, depth info, and normal info.
+2. **Monolithic:** The monolithic approach uses a single shader that renders color, depth values, and normal values.
 To see an example of this, take a look at the mesh materials in **monolithic_test_scene.tscn**.

 Both the modular and monolithic approaches separate transparent materials from opaque materials.
 This is due to the limitations when working with transparent objects, such as sorting (see [this doc](https://docs.godotengine.org/en/4.3/tutorials/3d/3d_rendering_limitations.html#transparency-sorting)).
 I've separated transparent materials from opaque materials so that objects can be transparent when they need to be, but fully opaque objects won't be negatively affected.
 Obviously you can customize this as needed for your project.